Nail Clinic - Established Patients Only - Mondays 9am-12pm

 The simple act of walking can sometimes cause a sprain, which makes ankle sprains a very common injury that can happen to anyone.
 They occur when the ankle twists in an awkward way or rolls over itself, causing a pop or snap in the tendons around the ankle.
 Some people are more at risk than others.
 These include athletes who continually push their bodies to the limits and also people who have previously suffered accidents to the feet, ankles, or lower legs.

 Most of the time, an ankle sprain is not severe enough for hospital attention.
-There are many at-home treatment options available, including propping the leg up above your head to reduce blood flow and inflammation, applying ice packs to the affected area as needed, taking over the counter pain relievers and anti-inflammatory medication, using an ACE bandage to wrap and support the injured ankle, and most importantly, remaining off your feet until the ankle has fully healed.
+There are many at-home treatment options available, including propping the leg up above your head to reduce blood flow and inflammation, applying ice packs to the affected area as needed, taking over-the-counter pain relievers and anti-inflammatory medication, using an ACE bandage to wrap and support the injured ankle, and most importantly, remaining off your feet until the ankle has fully healed.

 Despite this, an ankle sprain can turn into a severe injury that might require hospitalization.
 If the ankle ligaments or muscles are damaged from a tear or rip, that is one sign that the sprain is severe enough for hospital attention and possibly for surgery.
 Even after the surgery, the recovery process can be long.
 You may need to have rehabilitation sessions administered by your podiatrist to get your ankle back to full health.

-The severity of your sprain might become apparent if you are unable to stand or walk, consistent pain is occurring over a prolonged period of time, swelling is much more severe than initially present, or if you start to experience tingling or numbness.
+The severity of your sprain might become apparent if you are unable to stand or walk, consistent pain occurs over a prolonged period of time, swelling is much more severe than initially present, or if you start to experience tingling or numbness.
 These signs may indicate that your ankle sprain might actually be a broken ankle, an injury that requires immediate medical attention.

 Although they are not completely avoidable, ankle sprains can be curbed with some preventative treatment measures.
-These include wearing appropriate fitting shoes that not only provide a comfortable fit, but also ankle support.
+These include wearing appropriate-fitting shoes that not only provide a comfortable fit, but also ankle support.
 It is also recommended to stretch before doing any kind of physical activity, as this will help lower your body’s chance for an injury.

 Cracked heels can make life very frustrating and embarrassing when displaying the bare feet.
 Aside from being unpleasing to the eye, they can also tear stockings and socks and wear out shoes at a faster rate.
 When severe, cracked heels may cause pain or infection.